AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 get a massive mess and data isn't usable in even 5 years.
 Funders now require "data management plans".
 Thus data management is not just a *hot* topic, it's an *important* one.
-We have a :doc:`whole section on data <../data/index>`, and also there are higher level :doc:`guides from Aalto <aaltordm_>`_.
-If you have specific questions, there is an official service email address you can use, or you can ask the Science-IT team.
+We have a :doc:`whole section on data <../data/index>`, and also there are higher level `guides from Aalto <aaltordm_>`_, or you can check :doc:`our guide for researchers
+<../data/outline/>`.
+If you have specific questions, there is an
+official service email address you can use (see the Aalto pages), or you can ask the Science-IT team.

 .. _aaltordm: http://www.aalto.fi/en/research/research_data_management/

 Aalto has many data storage options, most free.
 In general, you should put your data in some centralized location shared with your
 group: if you keep it only on your own systems, the data dies when you leave.
+We manage data by *projects*: a group of people with shared access and a manager.
+Groups provide flexibility, sharing, and long-term management (so that you don't lose or forget about data every time someone leaves).
+You can request as many projects as you need, and each can have its own access control and quota.
+You can read about the :doc:`storage locations available
+<../aalto/aaltostorage>` and :doc:`storage service policy
+<../data/datapolicy>`.

 Triton has 2PB of non-backed up data storage on the high-performance Lustre filesystem.
 This is used for large active computation